atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 to be excepted,, as she hated nothing fd much as the country.
 : - _. ' ■ ■ ■ • ■ S
 » ' “And pray how are yqu to fubfist,
-'“Child ?”
+'“Child ?"
 Said her father. — “I shall not
-“pay for your board in London.”
+“pay for your board in London."
 \ 4
 i ■ •
 r